mendersoftware/mender-docs/03.Client-installation/06.Configuration-file/50.Configuration-options/docs.md

 #### StateScriptRetryTimeoutSeconds

-This variable specifies how much time a state script is allowed to consume by returning `retry-later`, meaning retry with `StateScriptRetryIntervalSeconds` until `StateScriptRetryTimeoutSeconds` is spent.
+This variable specifies how much time a state script can consume by returning `retry-later`, meaning retry with `StateScriptRetryIntervalSeconds` for the period of `StateScriptRetryTimeoutSeconds`.

 You can not wait indefinitely but the `StateScriptRetryTimeoutSeconds` variable is only limited by the size of an `int`.

 !!
-It is recommended to set a sane maximum value to handle unexpected behavior, as this could potentially disable OTA capabilities on your device for long periods.
+It is recommended to set a sane maximum value to handle unexpected behavior, as this could potentially disable OTA capabilities on your device for long periods of time.

 Example: